x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/create-certificates-for-um-exchange-2013-help.md

 > [!IMPORTANT]
-> When you use the EAC to create a self-signed certificate, you won’t be prompted to enable services for the certificate.
+> When you use the EAC to create a self-signed certificate, you won't be prompted to enable services for the certificate.
 After the certificate has been created, you can use the EAC or the <STRONG>Enable-ExchangeCertificate</STRONG> cmdlet in the Shell to enable the Exchange services.
 For more information about how to assign a certificate to UM services, see <A href="assign-a-certificate-to-the-um-and-um-call-router-services-exchange-2013-help.md">Assign a certificate to the UM and UM Call Router services</A>.